Hartford Public Schools Face Mask Protocol

 Will there be exemptions?

-- Persons for whom a face mask would cause an impairment due to an existing health condition (Medical documentation required, please inform the Human Resources and the District Health and Safety team if a staff member is in this category).
+Yes.
+Persons for whom a face mask would cause an impairment due to an existing health condition (Medical documentation required, please inform Human Resources and the District Health and Safety Team if a staff member is in this category as an ADA meeting may be required).

 Will there be mask breaks for our students?